bio-guoda/preston/docs/architecture.md

 <https://search.idigbio.org/v2/search/publishers> <http://purl.org/dc/elements/1.1/format> "application/json" .
 ```

-The statement above describe idigbio as an organization that created a resource, https://search.idigbio.org/v2/search/publishers, which has a format "application/json".
+The statement above describes iDigBio as an organization that created a resource, https://search.idigbio.org/v2/search/publishers, which has a format "application/json".

-On finishing a crawl, the complete record of the crawl is stored into the ```blobstore```.
+On finishing a crawl, the complete record of the crawl is stored into the [`blob store`](#blob-store).
 Also, the [`simplified hexastore`](#simplified-hexastore) is used to descibe the stored record as a version of the biodiversity dataset graph.
 Note also, that at the start of a successive crawl, a relation with the previous crawl is created.
 This relation helps to retain the provenance and versions of the various versions of the biodiversity dataset graph.

 So, in short, the crawler produces, stores and versions the information that describes a crawl, including registries like the list of publishers created by iDigBio and retrieved archives.
 The versions of the crawl can be interpreted as versions of a biodiversity dataset graph.

 ## `content handlers`

 Content handlers listen to statements created by the crawler by other content handlers.
-In addition, content handlers can create (or _emit_) statement of their own.
+In addition, content handlers can create (or _emit_) statements of their own.

-For instance, the iDigBio registry content handler responds to statement that include the iDigBio publisher registry.
-On receiving such as statement, the handler requests a version of the registry creating (or _emitting_) a question, or statement with a _blank_.
+For instance, the iDigBio registry content handler responds to statement that mention the iDigBio publisher registry.
+On receiving such as statement, the handler requests a version of the registry by creating (or _emitting_) a question in the form of a statement with a _blank_.
 Such a question looks something like:

 ```
 <https://search.idigbio.org/v2/search/publishers> <http://purl.org/pav/hasVersion> _:5bd91b46-dffb-36f2-9547-7acc61f50117 .
 ```
-This statements says that the iDigBio publisher registry has version _blank_ .
-This is the way for a content handler to ask the [`archiver`](#archiver) to fill in the _blank_ by attempting to dereference (e.g., download, "click on", or lookup) the content associated with https://search.idigbio.org/v2/search/publishers .
+This statements says that the iDigBio publisher registry has version _blank_, represented here as `_:5bd91b46-dffb-36f2-9547-7acc61f50117`.
+This is how the content handler asks the [`archiver`](#archiver) to fill in the _blank_ by attempting to dereference (e.g., download, "click on", or lookup) the content associated with https://search.idigbio.org/v2/search/publishers.

 If the content handler received a statement with a non-blank resource version, like: